TheOdinProject/curriculum/web_development_101/project_installations.md

 If you get stuck during the installation process, do not give up!
 Sign up for a meetup to find an experienced programmer that can help you and Google the error messages to troubleshoot the installation.
 Find a friend somewhere who can help you out.
 Everyone goes through it, so you're not crazy if your computer suddenly seems like a hostile beast.
 Battle it out... there are lots of resources scattered throughout the web and someone has had your problem before.

 ## Join our Slack Group
-Learning to program can be feel like a lonely and isolated journey, but it doesn't have to be.
+Learning to program can feel like a lonely and isolated journey, but it doesn't have to be.
 We have a Slack group that acts as the communication hub for all our students and the core team that looks after Odin.
-You can utilize it to discuss  the concpets you are learning in the lessons with other studnets and get help with problems you encounter when you are stuck.
-Or just come along and chat to other people who are going through the exact same journey you are.
+You can utilize it to:

+* Chat and network with other people that are going through the exact same journey you are.
+* Discuss the concepts you learn through the lessons.
+* Get help when you are stuck.
+* Report Broken links and other bugs.

 Your first assignment is to join our slack [here](https://slackin-theodinproject.herokuapp.com/) and introduce yourself in the General channel